• Session No.57 Advanced Gasoline Engine Systems and Technologies IV -Cutting-Edge Spark Ignition Technology- (OS)

 In this study, we conducted a feasibility study on a four-cylinder system using real-time fuel reforming with high controllability achieved through improved warm-up heating using halogen lamps.
 Through a 1D simulation study, we confirmed that this can be achieved even with a small single-stage turbocharger.

-Research on Small Two-stroke Opposed Piston Power Unit
+Research on Small Two-Stroke Opposed Piston Power Unit

 Akira Iijima・Yoshiaki Yamazaki・Jinru Liu・Shumpei Fukushima・Yusuke Otaki・Ikumi Okawara・Sou Watanabe (Nihon University)